 It is important we match the right level of technology to your listening needs.
 Well fitted hearing aids will help you to confidently hear what is said the first time.
 This means you will not need to keep doing mental calculations to work out what they could have said and no need to ask for repeats.

 Most hearing aids will work well in easy listening environments.
 Higher end hearing aids are able to modify the sound in more detail often giving better sound quality and reduced listening effort for the wearer.
 Higher end hearing aids give better results in difficult listening environments like noisy and echoey rooms.

 Are you ready for your own hearing adventure?

 Are you are at the point where you are ready to do something to help your hearing?
 You are welcome to make an appointment for a hearing assessment and hearing aid consultation.

 During the appointment we will program some hearing aids up especially for your hearing levels and let you experience the new and clearer sound.

 If there is time you can even go next door to the cafe for a coffee so you can see what is is like to hear clearly even in noise.

 A bit about Auckland Hearing

 Auckland Hearing is an independent hearing aid and audiology clinic set up by Maree O’Sullivan.
-Maree has worked in Audiology for 20 years and started Auckland Hearing so she could focus on the needs of each client (rather than corporate profits).
+Maree has worked in Audiology for nearly 25 years and started Auckland Hearing so she could focus on the needs of each client (rather than corporate profits).